 The Utah Olympic Oval was built with the purpose of hosting speed skating competitions during the 2002 Salt Lake Olympic Winter Games, but serves as a legacy to the State of Utah for all members of the community to enjoy.
 The Oval, as well as the Utah Olympic Park in Park City, is operated by the Utah Athletic Foundation.
-The Oval is part of a multi-purpose recreation complex that includes recreational gyms, weight facilities and swimming pools.Take a look at our Kearns family vacation planner to schedule your visit to Utah Olympic Oval and learn about what else to see and do during your holiday.
+The Oval is part of a multi-purpose recreation complex that includes recreational gyms, weight facilities and swimming pools.Using our world travel planner, Kearns attractions like Utah Olympic Oval can form part of a personalized travel itinerary.

 With an incredible 10 Olympic records and eight world records, the Utah Olympic Oval stands uncontested as the "Fastest Ice on Earth" following the 2002 Olympic Winter Games.
 As impressive as the record breaking performances were, it was the performance of the U.S. Olympic Speedskating Team during the Games that has generated a worldwide "buzz" surrounding the Utah Olympic Oval.
 The team relocated to Salt Lake City in January of 2001 to begin training in the Olympic venue 12 months before the rest of the world was expected to arrive.
 At the end of the 2002 Games, the U.S. Speedskating team had garnished an astonishing eight Olympic medals won by six individual team members.
 The depth and success of the U.S. team caused the rest of the world to take notice and attention quickly turned to the concept of home field advantage.
 The athletes were generous with their praise, identifying the training environment at the Utah Olympic Oval as a huge factor in helping them realize their full potential as Olympic athletes.
 The U.S. Speedskating team continues to use the UOO as its home training base for the men's and ladies' long track team because of the services the Oval provides and the friendly, experienced staff who works there.